launchdarkly/sdk-test-harness/docs/service_spec.md

 For tests that involve tags, the test harness will set the `tags` property of the configuration object.

+#### Capability `"user-type"`

+This means that the SDK has a type corresponding to the old-style user model, and supports directly passing such user data to SDK methods as an alternative to context data.
+If this capability is present, the test harness may send a `user` property with old-style user JSON for test commands that would normally take a `context` property.
+If this capability is absent, `user` will never be set.

 ### Stop test service: `DELETE /`

 The test harness sends this request at the end of a test run if you have specified `--stop-service-at-end` on the [command line](./running.md).
 The test service should simply quit.
 This is a convenience so CI scripts can simply start the test service in the background and assume it will be stopped for them.